A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Introduction

-The paper is organized as follow.
+The paper is organized as follows.
 The use of the two barycenters as MME methods is presented in Section~\ref{sec:MME}.
 We first link the pooling method to the $L_2$-barycenter (\ref{ssec:L2_bary}) before introducing the Wasserstein distance and its barycenter (\ref{ssec:ot_bary}).
-The case study is described in Section~\ref{sec:case_study}, including the datasets and the evaluation metrics.
-The skill of the two MMEs and two SMEs are evaluated and compared in Section~\ref{sec:results}.
+We apply them to the combination of four models from the S2S database \citep[namely ECMWF, NCEP, ECCC, and KMA;][]{Vitart2017}.
+The case study is described in Section~\ref{sec:case_study}, including the datasets and evaluation metrics.
+The skill of the two MMEs and four SMEs are evaluated and compared in Section~\ref{sec:results}.
 The results are discussed in Section~\ref{sec:discussion}, and the main conclusions are highlighted in Section~\ref{sec:conclusion}.